james-clarusway/scenario-examples/CKAD/security/step1/step1.md

+- Create a new ClusterRole named 'web-clusterrole', which only allows to create 'Deployment' resource.

+- Create a new ServiceAccount named 'app-sa' in the namespace 'prod'.

-- Update the 'web' deployment in the 'prod' namespace to run as the 'limited' service account.
-The service account has already been created.
+- Bind the ClusterRole 'app-clusterrole' to the ServiceAccount 'app-sa' in the namespace prod.
+Define clusterrolebinding as 'app-clusterrolebinding'.